How point-to-point encryption secures data

 Read time: 4 min

 Whenever money travels from one point to another, theft inevitably follows.
 Throughout history, it’s been common for pirates and brigands to stake out well-traveled commerce lanes to intercept valuable traffic.

 In today’s world, this kind of physical heist is rare, and when it does occur, the novelty makes it highly newsworthy.
 But that doesn’t mean it has disappeared.
-Increasingly, this kind of “highway robbery” is migrating to the digital lanes of commerce, where bits of data can be intercepted without the need for ships, cannons or bandits in black hats.
+Increasingly, this kind of “highway robbery” is migrating to digital commerce, where bits of data can be intercepted without the need for ships, cannons, or bandits in black hats.

 The more things change

-Historically, merchants, bankers and others took steps to guard their valuables against theft in the form of caravans, armed escorts, safes and strongboxes.
-Today, armored cars are a common sight in cities across the world, and stand as a modern representation of an age-old practice.
+Historically, merchants, bankers and others took steps to guard their valuables against theft in the form of caravans, armed escorts, safes, and strongboxes.

 In the digital age, while the tools differ, the same paradigm still applies.
 Instead of strongboxes and military escorts, encryption is used to secure valuable data in transit.